 - Reading Days (May 6-7), Finals (May 10-17), and Commencement (May 22) are unchanged on the calendar.

 Will my classes be held in person?

 Faculty will be asked to specify the modality in which they prefer to teach their courses this fall--in-person, online, or a hybrid of the two.
 Chairs and program directors will work with deans to determine which courses should be prioritized for in-person teaching in order to best serve our students.
 Classrooms will be assigned to support those course sections that will make maximum use of on-ground facilities.
 Academic Records will post the modality of all courses so that students can consider changing their registration to better align with their own plans and preferences.

-In order to be prepared for whatever the fall may hold, nearly every course at Fordham will adopt a flexible hybrid learning environment.
+In order to be prepared for whatever the semester may hold, nearly every course at Fordham will adopt a flexible hybrid learning environment.
 This means that courses will have both synchronous and asynchronous elements.
 If a resurgence of the virus necessitates that Fordham suspend all face-to-face instruction for a period, the asynchronous portions of courses would be unaffected, while the synchronous portions would continue via videoconferencing technology with minimal disruption.

 Does this mean the University will be closed before February 1?
 Can I come on to campus?

 The University will be open on January 4.